maissaelafani/ascon_encryption/README.md

 The goal is to use the SystemVerilog hardware description language to design a circuit that encrypts a message of 256 bits using the ASCON128 algorithm.
 The project is comprehensive and also includes all the tests that were performed on each component.

-For a more detailed description, please refer to the [report]( attached to the project (written in French only).
+For a more detailed description, please refer to the [report](RAPPORT_PCSN.pdf) attached to the project (written in French only).

 # Architecture of the project
 The files related to the SystemVerilog architectures are located in the "/SRC" directory.